-Information about the School Public Accountability Reports may be found at: https://www.fldoe.org/accountability/accountability-reporting/school-grades/
+Information about the School Public Accountability Reports may be found at: edudata.fldoe.org

 TEACHER QUALIFICATIONS

 Bay District teachers are some of the best in the nation, and student test scores prove that point.
 Student success is evidence that Bay teachers possess the skills and knowledge that are essential to inspiring a spirit of learning in students.
 To be considered for employment in an instructional position, one should possess good moral character, a four- year college degree and a Florida teaching certificate in the appropriate area of instruction.
 Schools are required to notify parents if their child's teacher does not meet highly qualified requirements as defined by the Department of Education.